rpm --import https://packages.elastic.co/GPG-KEY-elasticsearch # mcedit /etc/yum.repos.d/curator.repo

 My article on installing and configuring the log collection system based on the ELK Stack was not complete without one important section.
 Today I will tell you how to configure automatic cleaning of elasticsearch indexes using curator.
-Everyone who will operate the system will face this, as it is very demanding of resources.
+Everyone who will operate the system will face this, as it is very demanding of resources on casino monster.
 Clearing old indexes increases speed.

 The article will be short, as the process of cleaning indexes in elasticsearch using curator in the basic version is very simple.

 First, install the curator.
 This can be done in different ways.
 The easiest one is from the packages.elastic.co repository from the product authors.
 Connect it to CentOS 7.